ElendilAlmarea/42/ReadMe.md

-all projects I do for 42 (piscine not included)<br/>
+all projects I do for 42 (piscine not included)
-do what you want with it